A farm of one’s own: Why women want to be farmers

 Location IconOsmanabad district, Maharashtra

-This is the ninth article in a 25-part series supported by Hindustan Unilever Foundation.
+This is the ninth article in a 25-part series supported by the Hindustan Unilever Foundation.
 This series highlights innovative solutions that address the issue of water security in India.

 View the entire series here.